 Small batch brownies in a loaf pan | katiebirdbakes

-Yes, we’re baking these brownies right in a 9×5 inch loaf pan.
+Yes, we’re baking these brownies right in a standard loaf pan: 9×5 inch loaf pan (1.25 lbs) or an 8.5×4.5 inch loaf pan (1 lb) will both work!
 This is the perfect size to halve an 8×8 inch brownie recipe (or quarter a 9×13 recipe) because it’s about half the surface area of an 8×8 inch square pan!
 Most people have at least one loaf pan lying around so that makes small batch brownies accessible to everyone, which is a very happy thing.

-And before you ask, yes, you can use an 8×4 inch loaf pan instead!
-The brownies will just be thicker, and you’ll probably need to add a couple minutes to the bake time to make sure they bake through.
+Note: if you use the 8×4 inch pan, the brownies will just be thicker, and you’ll need to add a couple minutes to the bake time to make sure they bake through.
+See full recipe card below for details!

 Recipe Ingredients